 4716 Pontiac Street, Suite 0103

 Facts You Should Know if You Were Driving a State Vehicle Involved in a Motor Vehicle Accident

-- "What to Do in Case of an Auto Accident" pamphlet should be in all State vehicles.
+- Motor Vehicle Accident Reporting Form should be in all State vehicles.
 This pamphlet includes a form that should be used to report accidents involving a State vehicle.

 - If you are found to be at fault in an accident, a $150.00 processing fee will be charged to your department regardless of how minor the damage is.

-- When you fail to enter all information in your "What To Do In Case of An Auto Accident" pamphlet (located in each vehicle), the report will be incomplete and will delay the claim being processed in a timely manner.
+- When you fail to enter all information in your "Motor Vehicle Accident Reporting Form" (located in each vehicle), the report will be incomplete and will delay the claim being processed in a timely manner.
 Upon receiving your report, the Department of Environmental Safety, Sustainability and Risk Insurance Coordinator must submit a claim to the State Treasurer's Office within 24-hours.

 - You must report ALL auto accidents regardless of how minor the damage is.